 Teacher union officials stonewall worker's attempt to resign from union membership and dues payments

-Grand Rapids, MI (April 21, 2014) – A Grand Rapids-area special education teacher has filed state charges against a local union and the school district for violating school employees' rights under Michigan's Right to Work law.
+Pinckney, MI (October 23, 2013) – A local special needs classroom assistant has filed a state charge against a local teacher union for violating her rights under Michigan's recently enacted public-sector Right to Work law.

-With free legal assistance from National Right to Work Foundation staff attorneys, Becky Lapham of Portland, Michigan, filed the state charges last week with the Michigan Employment Relations Commission (MERC) in Detroit.
+With free legal assistance from National Right to Work Foundation staff attorneys, Linda Evon of Pinckney filed the state charge late last week with the Michigan Employment Relations Commission (MERC) in Detroit.

-MEA union officials refused to comply with Lapham's request, claiming that she would have to wait for a union-designated "window period" in August 2014 to refrain from full dues payments, and threatened to report her to a collections agency.
-Lapham points out that Michigan's Right to Work law protects her unequivocal right to refrain from union membership at any time.
-Analogously, federal labor law also protects workers' absolute right to refrain from union membership at any time without penalty.
+Evon points out in her charge that Michigan's Right to Work law protects her unequivocal right to refrain from union membership at any time.
+Analogously, Supreme Court precedent under federal labor law also protects workers' absolute right to refrain from union membership at any time without penalty.

 "Across the state, union bosses are pulling out all the stops to keep workers from exercising their rights under Michigan's Right to Work law," said Mark Mix, President of the National Right to Work Foundation.
 "In a growing number of Foundation cases now, union officials face state or federal charges for denying workers their rights under Michigan's Right to Work law."

 "Foundation attorneys will continue their efforts to assist workers whose rights are violated by unscrupulous union bosses," added Mix.